GoogleCloudPlatform/cloud-foundation-fabric/modules/__docs/20230816-iam-refactor.md

 - legacy additive `iam_additive_members` in `PRINCIPAL => [ROLES]` format which breaks for dynamic values
 - new additive `iam_members` in `KEY => {role: ROLE, member: MEMBER, condition: CONDITION}` format which works with dynamic values and supports conditions
 - policy authoritative `iam_policy`
-- specific support for thrid party resource bindings in the service account module
+- specific support for third party resource bindings in the service account module

 ## Proposal